-Taking Care of Yourself After Delivery at UPMC Susquehanna
+Taking Care of Yourself After Delivery at UPMC

 After delivery, it's natural to focus all your attention on your newborn.
-But, it's important you take care of yourself too.
+However, it's important you take care of yourself too.
 A healthy mother is necessary during this time because your child requires so much of your attention and care.

 Changes for Mother

 The postpartum period begins after the delivery of the baby and ends about six to eight weeks later, when your body has almost returned to your pre-pregnant state.
 Changes you may experience during this time usually include the following:

 - Emotional changes: feelings of exhaustion, depression and other mood swings

 - Coping ability: balancing activities such as meal preparation, shopping and cleaning

 - Sexual drive: decreased sex drive and fear of being hurt or discomfort

 Follow these tips to rebuild your strength in the first few weeks after childbirth: